nagasudhirpulla/taming_python/blog/skills/sftp_logging.md

 #### Skills Required
 * [Setup SFTP server and SFTP client in Windows using OpenSSH server and WinSCP](https://nagasudhir.blogspot.com/2022/03/setup-sftp-server-and-sftp-client-in.html)

+Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
+Go through the above skills if necessary for reference or revision
 <hr/>

 ## Setup SFTP server using OpenSSH zip file in any Windows version